Rabbi-hasan0/Course-phase-02/DP algo/README.md

 ### There Are two type DP:

-         1. Recursive method
+         1. Recursive method  --> It work as like stack
-         2. Iterative method
+         2. Iterative method  --> It work in for loop